phstc/phstc.github.com/_posts/2015-05-17-dont-disqualify-yourself.md

 * Blog https://your-name
 ```

-Try to get a website.com/**your-name** when possible, that helps when googling you and sharing your links:
+Try to get a website.com/**your-name** when possible.
+That helps when googling you and sharing your links:

 ```
 Hey Pablo,